mohd14shoeb/CleanArchWrist/README.md

 # CleanWarch

-An independent watchOS app with Clean Architecture
+An independent watchOS app with Clean Architecture.

+## Compatibility

+- watchOS 6.2